-In response to these incidents, new federal and state laws are in place to try to coax school districts to keep lifesaving emergency epinephrine on hand, and ensure that school staff are trained and allowed to use it on children without a doctor’s prescription and without fear of a lawsuit.
+In response to these incidents, new federal and state laws are in place to try to coax school districts to keep lifesaving emergency epinephrine on hand and ensure that school staff is trained and allowed to use it on children without a doctor’s prescription and without fear of a lawsuit.

 That’s because studies show one in four life-threatening allergic reactions happens to a child who had no previous food allergies.
 Plus, allergic reactions are so unpredictable, and sometimes so sudden and severe, that calling 911 isn’t fast enough.

 In Florida, new state law protects both public and private schools from liability and gives them permission to keep epinephrine pens on hand without a specific student’s name on the drug, said Boca Raton allergist Dr. Neil Gershman, who heads the Florida chapter of the American Academy of Allergy, Asthma & Immunology.